 Teguise is the former capital of Lanzarote.
 A small village that gets completely packed on Sundays because of the Sunday market.
-It was not my personal favorite, but many people to like it.
+It was not my personal favourite, but many people liked it.
 There are many cheap (and fake) articles to find, but next to that there are also food stalls and it is a great place to find some souvenirs.
 We had lunch at Bodega Santa Barbara, a tapas restaurant worth visiting!
 Nearby, you can also find the beach town of Costa Teguise.

 The volcanos on the island make Lanzarote a very unique place.
 That is why you can’t miss out on Timanfaya National Park when visiting Lanzarote.
-The landscape is very impressive and it makes you doubt whether you are walking on Mars or on the Moon.
-There is a 360 degree restaurant located in the national park, where you can have your dinner cooked on the heat of the volcano while enjoying sunset in the park.
+The landscape is very impressive and it makes you doubt whether you are walking on Mars or the Moon.
+There is a 360-degree restaurant located in the national park, where you can have your dinner cooked in the heat of the volcano while enjoying the sunset in the park.
 You can visit the park by car, or with a tour, which allows you to enter the park after it is closed for the wider public.

 Puerto del Carmen is the main beach and tourist hub of the island.
-There is a strip with many bars and restaurants, but the old part of the town is definitely worth visiting.
-My two favorite restaurants in Lanzarote where Asian Kitchen (located at the strip) and an amazing tapas bar called El Nino (in the old town).
+There is a strip with many bars and restaurants, but the old part of the town is worth visiting.
+My two favourite restaurants in Lanzarote where Asian Kitchen (located on the strip) and an amazing tapas bar called El Nino (in the old town).

-Papagayo beach is said to be the nicest beach in Lanzarote.
-The view is definitely great!
+Papagayo Beach is said to be the nicest beach in Lanzarote.
+The view is great!
 It takes a dusty and bumpy road to get there, but that only adds to the experience.
-Papagayo beach is located at the western top of the island, close to Playa Blanca.
+Papagayo Beach is located at the western top of the island, close to Playa Blanca.

 10 || walk from puerto del carmen to puerto calero